 We all know have some idea how dying a piece of boy's clothing is done.
-We might have even experimented with tie dyeing t-shirts as a fun family project on a sunny spring weekend.
+We might have even experimented with tie-dyeing t-shirts as a fun family project on a sunny spring weekend.

 Coloring an item with pigment is more liking using a brush to apply color to the fabric rather than soaking in a coloring solution.
-This is because pigment dye is not actually a dye, instead it is a light reflective or light absorbing coloring that coats the fibers of a piece of fabric.
+This is because pigment dye is not actually a dye, instead, it is a light reflective or light absorbing coloring that coats the fibers of a piece of fabric.
 A traditional dye penetrates the fibers and colors the whole fabric with an even hue and color.

-When pigment is applied to a boy's t-shirt, the coloring does not form a solid and uniform color which gives the shirt an immediate vintage worn and washed look.
+When a pigment is applied to a boy's t-shirt, the coloring does not form a solid and uniform color which gives the shirt an immediate vintage worn and washed look.
 This distressed look is enhanced with each consecutive wash.
 Clothing brands use pigments to create a more distressed or washed look than a traditionally dyed t-shirt.

 Pigments can be both chemical based or natural biological plant or mineral material.
 Chemical pigments offer a wider variety of color options versus the more mellow and subtle coloring of natural dyes.